akshaykrjain/ansible/README.md

 # Ansible Playbooks

-Ansible Playbooks for common use cases
+Ansible Playbooks for common use cases.

 ## 1. Install Docker on Ubuntu Hosts